Ian-Blanshard/MP4-Coffee-Shop/README.md

 Visitor | Find information about the company and its values and products | Decide whether their values and products are suitable for me to purchase
 Visitor | Use a site which has a responsive design | I can use the site on all of the devices I own Visitor | Be able to easily understand what information is available on the site and how to find it  | Navigate to the information/ services which interest me
-Visitor | Be presented with eaily recongisable links to the companies social media | Connect with the company on social media to learn about the latest information
+Visitor | Be presented with easily recongisable links to the companies social media | Connect with the company on social media to learn about the latest information
 Visitor | Easily find a method to contact the company should I have further queries about products or services | Get a quick response to my queries, enabling me to make decisions
-Visitor | Receive feedback when using features of the site | Know whether the actions I have taken on the site have been succesful
+Visitor | Receive feedback when using features of the site | Know whether the actions I have taken on the site have been successful

 #### Casual Customer

-A casual customer is someone who wants to purchase an item from the site as a first purchase and/or a one off, the site goal is to convert these types of customers to return/ regular customers
+A casual customer is someone who wants to purchase an item from the site as a first purchase and/or a one-off, the site goal is to convert these types of customers to return/ regular customers

 As a | I want to |  So that I can
 -------|-------|-------